-Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Hydrology and Sediment Transport The existing flow regime would continue, and there would be continued erosion and loss of marsh over time.
+Alternative A: No Action Alternative B: Hydrologic Restoration and Minimal Wetland Restoration Alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative) Transport The existing flow regime would continue, and there would be continued erosion and loss of marsh over time.
 The marsh would disappear without intervention, and there would be no opportunity for beneficial hydrologic conditions or sediment accretion; unique characteristics of the marsh, including the marsh itself, would be lost.
 This would result in a significant long-term adverse effect on hydrology and sediment transport.
-Cumulative: The no-action alternative would contribute adverse effects to the impacts of other past, present, and reasonably foreseeable projects in this area.
+Cumulative : The no-action alternative would contribute adverse effects to the impacts of other past, present, and reasonably foreseeable projects in this area.
 This contribution would be appreciable because of the marsh expected to be lost as a result of hydrologic change and erosion.
-Construction of the breakwater would allow significant beneficial changes to hydrology and sediment transport to occur by shielding the marsh from storms, redirecting flows, and creating low energy areas in which sediment would settle out, accrete, and marsh areas could develop.
 Construction of the breakwater would result in localized, significant beneficial impacts on hydrology because it would restore natural hydrologic and sediment transport processes that were present in the marsh prior to the removal of the historic promontory.
 The establishment of these fundamental changes would also allow for measurable benefits to other key resources in the marsh.
 The marsh restoration configuration would also create long-term benefits on hydrology and sediment transport by establishing restored wetlands areas and protecting Hog Island Gut, furthering the beneficial impacts created by the breakwater.
 The breaks in Haul Road would beneficially reintroduce tidal flows to lower areas west of Haul Road.
 Construction would temporarily divert flows, creating some adverse impacts on hydrology and sediment transport within the marsh.
 These impacts would not be significant.
-Cumulative: Alternative B would contribute mostly beneficial impacts on hydrology and sediment transport to the impacts of other past, present, and reasonably foreseeable projects.
-The contribution would be noticeable because most of the cumulative impacts from other actions are localized and have a limited effect on the hydrology and sediment transport in the immediate area of the marsh. occur by shielding the marsh from storms, redirecting flows, and creating low energy areas in which sediment would settle out, accrete, and marsh areas could develop.
+Cumulative : Alternative B would contribute mostly beneficial impacts on hydrology and sediment As under alternative B, the construction of the breakwater would allow significant beneficial changes to hydrology and sediment transport to occur by shielding the marsh from storms, redirecting flows, and creating low energy areas in which sediment would settle out and accrete.
 Construction of the breakwater would result in localized, significant beneficial impacts on hydrology because it would restore natural hydrologic and sediment transport processes that were present in the marsh prior to the removal of the historic promontory.
 The establishment of these fundamental changes would also allow for measurable benefits to other key resources in the marsh.
-More wetland acreage (up to 245 acres) would ultimately be restored than under alternative B, and would result in similar but larger beneficial impacts than alternative B. Impacts of the Haul Road would be the same as under alternative B. Short-term construction impacts under alternative C would be similar to, but of a slightly greater magnitude than those described under alternative B, and they would be similar to alternative B under phase one of the project.
-Cumulative: The contribution of the beneficial impacts of alternative C on Dyke Marsh and the Potomac River to the impacts from past, present,
+More wetland acreage (up to 180 acres) would ultimately be restored than under alternative B, and would result in similar but larger beneficial impacts than alternative B. Impacts of the Haul Road would be the same as under alternative B. Short-term construction impacts under alternative B, and they would be similar to alternative B under phase one of the project.
+Cumulative: The contribution of the beneficial impacts of alternative C on Dyke Marsh and the Potomac River to the impacts from past, present, and reasonably foreseeable projects would be appreciable because the impacts of the other projects are for the most part localized, and the scale of the Dyke Marsh restoration under this alternative would be relatively large.